clarkok/screeps-clarkok-bot/04-resource-management-and-logistics.md

 ## In-room Energy Management

-In peace time, there are 2 major energy income and 3 major sinks.
+In peace time, there are 2 major energy incomes and 3 major sinks.
 Most of the energy comes from remote outposts, and the in room sources.
 And it will mostly be spent on upgrading controller, spawning creeps and building structures / ramparts.
-In clarkok bot, the whole energy flow is driven by sink side.
+In the bot, the whole energy flow is driven by sink side.

 The colony level state machine will monitor the room status, and issue tasks when it thinks needed.
-Say if some extensions are empty, the colony level state machine will issue refill task, or if there are construction sites, the state machine will issue build task.
+Say if some extensions are empty, the colony level state machine will issue refill tasks, or if there are construction sites, the state machine will issue build tasks.

-Once those task get assigned, the executor creep will ask the colony for available energy then pause itself when waiting for the response.
-And in the middle of a tick, the colony will summarize the energy requirement by each task, and the available energy in the room, like dropped energy, the energy in miners container, the energy in storage or in terminal.
+Once those tasks get assigned, the executor creep will ask the colony for energy then pause itself when waiting for the response.
+And in the middle of a tick, the colony will summarize the energy requirement by each task, and the available energy in the room, like dropped energy, the energy in miners' containers, the energy in storage or in terminal.
 And the colony will assign the available energy to each task, base on a few conditions like task priority, the distance between energy and the creep.
 Once the energy requirement get fulfilled, the task will be unpaused and the creep will go fetch that assigned energy and continue its work.
 The colony will keep some memory on the energy already assigned, so we won't get in the situation where a creep went a long distance only to find empty containers / tombstones.

-The refilling and building tasks tends to take higher priority in normal situation, they will be assigned energy to no matter how many energy is left.
-While we only do upgrade when we at certain energy level.
+The refilling and building tasks tend to have higher priority in normal situation, they will be assigned energy to no matter how much energy is available.
+While we only do upgrade when we at a certain energy level.

 ## Resource Storage and Federal-wise Balancing

-Just like most of bots, the clarkok bot will also store resources in both storage and terminal, but different resource will have different preference when choosing the store structure.
-The bot uses a declarative way to specify how and where to store a resource, using below interface.
+Just like most of bots, the clarkok bot will store resources in both storage and terminal, but different resource will have different preference when choosing the store structure.
+The bot uses a declarative way to specify how and where to store a resource, using the below interface.

 ```typescript